retrogamecorps/GKD-Pixel-MinUI-Addons/README.md

 ### PlayStation

 After installation of this add-on pack, place any problematic PS1 games in the Roms > Sony Playstation (PS-ALT) folder.
 Now, those game will still appear in the PS1 folder in your MinUI interface, but will launch with the GKD Pixel's stock standalone PCSX4All emulator.
-The stock microSD card should come with BIOS files already loaded, but if you need to add your own, they should go in the /media/data/local/home/.pcsx4all/bios folder on your card's Linux partition.  *Note that CHD files are not compatible with this emulator, so you will need to use ISO, BIN/CUE, or PBP files instead.*
+The stock microSD card should come with BIOS files already loaded, but if you need to add your own, they should go in the /media/data/local/home/.pcsx4all/bios folder on your card's Linux partition.  *Note that CHD files are not compatible with this emulator, so you will need to use ISO, IMG, BIN/CUE, or PBP files instead.*

 ### Game Boy Advance